ironsheep/P2-vscode-extensions/TAB-NOTES.md

 #### [TIP1] insert point in non-white

-- Tab inserts spaces to left of cursor moving to next tab-stop.
+- Tab inserts spaces left of cursor to the next tab-stop.
-- The cursor and all line content to the right of the cursor effectively move to new tab-stop. (*This action has the visual effect of splitting the text at the initial cursor position.*)
+- The cursor and all line content to the right of the cursor move to the next right-most tab-stop. (*If the cursor was in the middle of say a word, then this action has the visual effect of splitting the text at the initial cursor position.*)

 #### [TIP2] insert point in white

-- Tab inserts spaces to next tab-stop to left of cursor.
+- Tab inserts spaces left of cursor to the next tab-stop.
-- The cursor and all line content to the right of the cursor effectively move to new tab-stop.
+- The cursor and all line content to the right of the cursor move to the new tab-stop.

 #### [Group TSE1-4] ---  1st char (left-most) of selection is whitespace  ---